AILocAR/NeRC/README.md

 This section presents how to deploy NeRC on edge servers.

 ## GnssQuest App on Android
-This section introduces our developed GnssQuest app that can communicate with edge servers that run NeRC.
+This section introduces our developed GnssQuest app, which communicates with edge servers running NeRC.

 ## Baseline Methods